frankrutz/tensorflow/README.md

 Docker Desktop installed
 16 GB RAM

-# How to build the container
+# How to build the containerhost
 ## Instantiate a centos7 machine (e.g. at a cloud provider)

+On the containerhost:

 sudo yum -y install docker